The rest of your life!

 - Befriend your feelings.
 Whatever you feel, as best you can, see if you can bring an open and kind-hearted awareness to all of your feelings.
 Remember to roll out the welcome mat to even your most painful thoughts, such as fatigue, fear, frustration, loss, guilt and sadness.
 This will diffuse your automatic reactions and transform a cascade of reactions into a series of choices.

 - Mindful activities.
 Whatever you do, see if you can remain mindful throughout as much of the day as possible.
 (Washing dishes, brushing teeth, walking, cooking, shaving etc)

 - Increase your level of exercise.
 Walking, cycling, gardening, jogging – anything physical can be used to help weave your parachute.
 See if you can bring a mindful and curios attitude to your body as you exercise.
 Notice the thoughts and the feelings as they arise.

 - Remember the breath.
 The breath is always there for you.
 It anchors you in the present.
 It is like a good friend.
 It reminds you that you are OK just as you are.

 - The only constant thing in life is change!
 Opening to the fact that things change, like it or not, and fighting it/not liking it will only add resistance to them, going into war with change itself will just make us feel worse.

 - Reminders.
 Put up some sticky dots on places you see frequently to remind you to check in with yourself.
 Use “mindfulness bells” (hearing a phone, a sirene, bells, supermarket till) or a certain color to bring you back to the moment.
 If you spend your day at the computer, have a reminder popping up on the screen to take a few mindful breaths.

 All books by Jon Kabat-Zinn

-"Resilient" by Rick Hanson (sign up for his weekly email)
+"Resilient" by Rick Hanson (also has a weekly email)